 The name(s) on the bank account

-You cannot set up a direct debit by directly contacting your bank or building society yourself.
+You cannot set up a direct debit by contacting your bank or building society yourself.

-Regular payments you can set up on your bank account yourself are called standing orders and work slightly differently.
+(The regular payments you can set up on your bank account yourself are called standing orders and work slightly differently.)

-Inform your bank - either by phone, online or written conformation
+Inform your bank - either by phone, online or in writing

 Remember to check if you will be liable for any cancellation fees before you do this.